winksaville/baremetal-hi/README.md

-# Bare Metal Hi
+# Baremetal Hi

 [![Build Status](https://travis-ci.org/winksaville/baremetal-hi.svg)](https://travis-ci.org/winksaville/baremetal-hi)

-A trivial bare metal test app that prints "Hi" to the Uart on the qemu Virtual Development board for ARM.
+A trivial baremetal test app that prints "Hi" to the Uart on the qemu Virtual Development board for ARM.
 The resulting runnable output is "test.bin" and can be tested by running with qemu-system-arm:
 ```